MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 ## Multitasking
 - It Allows several activities to occur simultaneously on the computer.
 - It is of two types:
-    1. Process based multitasking (Multitasking) [Allows process/programs to run concurrently on the computer ]
+    1. Process-based multitasking (Multitasking) [Allows process (instances of programs) to run concurrently on the computer ]
+       1. Example: Running Browser, Music Player and IntelliJ IDEA at the same time.
     2. Thread based multitasking (Multithreading) [Allows parts of the same program to run concurrently on the computer]
+       1. Example: Downloading a file using IDM (multiple threads downloads and assemble) or Building the project using maven using multiple threads or while using MS Word it does spell check, words count and writing in the doc.
+- NOTE: This involves context switching and time slicing.
+For 1-core CPUs, context switching and time slicing is the only way to achieve multitasking, where as for multicore CPUs (quad-core or octa-core), we can leverage the different cores to perform real multitasking.

 ### Thread vs. Process
 1. Two threads share the same address space.